How to Generate Subtitles with Accurate Timestamps

 Sync Check Before Publishing

-Always watch your video with the generated subtitles enabled before publishing.
-Spot-check the beginning, middle, and end to ensure no timestamp drift.
+Always watch with the captions on before you publish.
+Spot-check beginning, middle, end for drift.

 Avoid Caption Overlaps